applied-systems-biology/jipipe-website/content/faq/general.md

 share it with other without breaking anything.

 This is the recommended way to do share your projects if you have multiple operating systems.

+## How can I copy / delete the global settings?

+JIPipe places a file `jipipe.properties.json` into your ImageJ directory.
+You can delete it to reset all settings to their defaults or copy it to another JIPipe instance.